 Sheep’s bit is a scrappy purple flower similar to the Scottish thistle but with rounder heads and thinner leaves.
 The flowers thrive in dry, grassy locations, bloom between May and September, and grow in large numbers.
-You can easily tell that you’ve spotted them when you find the round flowers that are a mix of blue and purple.
+They are easily identified by the round flowers that are a mix of blue and purple.

 4. Wild cherry

-Wild cherry trees are some of the most beautiful found in Ireland, and there are two different species of native wild cherry that you can come across.
-The first, Prunus avium, can be found in hedgerows and woodlands throughout Ireland.
-The second, Prunus padus, is relatively rare and is usually found in the Midlands and the West in limestone areas.
-And though they may be different in the way they look, the flowers they produce are beautiful whether they are on the tree’s branches or the ground,
+Wild cherry trees are some of the most beautiful trees found in Ireland.
+Two different species of native wild cherry are found on the Emerald Isle: Prunus avium and Prunus padus.
+Prunus avium can be found in hedgerows and woodlands throughout Ireland, whereas Prunus padus, which is more rare, grows in the Midlands and the west in limestone areas.
+Though the trees look different, the flowers each produces are beautiful regardless of whether they are on the tree’s branches or the ground.

 5. Spring squill

-Spring Squill, known as “sciolla earraigh” to the Irish, is a part of the Asparagaceae family.
+Spring squill, known as “sciolla earraigh” to the Irish, is a member of the Asparagaceae family.
 These relatively small perennial flowers thrive best in dry, short, and coastal grounds.
-Native to Ireland, spring squills are commonly found growing in groups (often in the spring) and possess a beautiful pale blue color.
+Native to Ireland, spring squill is commonly found growing in groups (often in the spring) and possess a beautiful pale blue color.

 Poppies are distinctive from their papery red petals and black center.
-The flowers are worn to remember those who died during World War I because they grew on battlefields throughout Europe.
-Wearing poppies can be interpreted as a political statement.
-Some consider the poppies as a symbol that advocates war, which has caused heated opinions on the appropriateness of wearing them — notably by Irish athletes.
+The flowers grew on battlefields throughout Europe during World War I and, thus, are worn to remember those who died.
+Wearing a poppy can be interpreted as a political statement; some view it as being analogous to advocating war, which has caused heated debates about the appropriateness of wearing them — notably by Irish athletes.

 7. White clover